 - 1. Students must always wear a monthly radiation monitoring device while attending the Clinical Education Setting.
 The radiation monitoring device should be left in the designated area of the Radiology Department when not in use at the Clinical Education Setting. - 2.
-Any student who fails to wear the radiation monitoring device or who fails to submit it for monitoring in a timely manner will be disciplined under the demerit system by the Clinical Coordinator or Clinical Preceptor.
-If a badge is lost or damaged, the student will pay for a replacement badge. - 3.
-The radiation monitoring device is to be worn at the collar level and is to be replaced in the appropriate time period. - 4.
+If a badge is lost or damaged by the student, the student will pay for a replacement badge. - 3.
+The radiation monitoring device is to be worn at the collar level.
+If a lead apron is worn, the radiation monitoring device is to be worn on the outside of the apron, at the collar level. - 4.
 All radiation monitoring records are kept on file in the Clinical Coordinator's office.
 The information will be made available to students within 30 school days following receipt of the data and the student reviews the information and electronically signs the form, as found in Trajecsys. - 5.
 The Clinical Coordinator shall review radiation monitoring reports on an ongoing basis.
-The records will also be monitored by Peter Apicella, M.D., a radiologist at Salem Regional Medical Center.
+The records will also be monitored on a quarterly basis by Peter Apicella, M.D., a radiologist at Salem Regional Medical Center.
 See below for excessive readings. - 6.
-Radiation monitoring services are paid by the student as part of course fees for Clinical Education VI.
+Radiation monitoring services are paid by the student as part of course fees for Clinical Education I VI.
 The fee is currently \$50 per semester. - 7.
 Students who are under the age of 18 when entering the program must not receive more than 10% of the adult annual effective dose equivalent limit.
 Students must notify the program director if they are under the age of 18 when entering the program. - 8.
 Radiation badge submission dates are provided in the Clinical Education Course Syllabi. - 9.
 Radiation monitoring badges are sometimes required in the radiology lab when performing exposures of phantoms.
 All exposures are conducted under the direct supervision of an instructor.
-See course syllabit for dates.
+Students who forget to bring their radiation badge on days that exposures are made will be asked to step outside the energized lab during the exposure.
+See course syllabi for dates.